 The Green Chemistry Centre of Excellence at the University of York is a world leading research centre, led by Professor James Clark, which aims to promote the development and implementation of green and sustainable chemistry and related technologies into new products and processes.
 The Group is made up of over 70 academic, research, technical and administrative support staff, postdoctoral and postgraduate researchers along with visiting scientists from industry and overseas universities.

 In the next phase of development, the Green Chemistry Centre will be re-housed in a new building on the Chemistry Department site.
-The new Centre will include larger, state-of-the-art laboratories and a new bespoke Industrial Engagement Facility with a capacity of over 100 personnel.
+The new Centre will include larger, state-of-the-art laboratories and a new bespoke Industrial Engagement Facility, part-funded by the ERDF, with a capacity of over 100 personnel.

 Our particular areas of research excellence can be broadly grouped into the following four main areas: